acerbusace/Test_Server/readme.txt

 |
 |   Student Hint Prompting Feature
 |   ------------------------------
-|    - The enhancement used for part 2 of the assignment is:
-|      student hint prompting
 |    - Once the student has selected an answer and if they are unsure
 |      of the chosen answer, the "hint" button can be clicked and
 |      the server will notify the student if the chosen answer is